 Work awards may be added if you are able to secure a job with Dining Services, Upward

 If incoming freshmen or transfer students are eligible for student employment, work awards are included in their financial aid package.
 Returning students who secure employment and return a completed student employment contract in the spring semester prior to returning in the fall also qualify for work awards.
 The amount of work award for returning students is dependent on the completed contracts submitted in the previous spring.

 How do I find a job?

 There are several ways to begin your job search:

 - Contact each department to see if positions are available.
 If not, ask to see if they will put your name on a waiting list.

 - Check postings on the website, www.wittenberg.edu/studentjobs.
 If a position interests you, click on the position to read the job description.
 To apply, simply click on the email address for the hiring supervisor and email them with your interest for the position.

-- Stop by the Office of Student Employment located in the Student Center.
-Many of the openings will be posted outside the office.
+- Stop by the Office of Student Employment located in COMPASS in the library.

 How do I fill out my time card?